drk1wi/blog.github.io/_posts/2019-05-23-domain-hijack-through-http-301-cache-poisoning.md

 This code will simply open a new tab, and force a clear-text HTTP request for the 'target.tld', which is sufficient to poison cache entry for a single URL.

 Disadvantages:
-- blocked by the pop-up blocker after 1st opened window on Chrome.
-Yet can be closed through w.close().
-- blocked from the first pop-up attempt on FireFox.
+- blocked from the first pop-up attempt.
 - noisy, even if pop-up blocked is disabled.

 ##### Second approach